SrujanBali/Data-Structures/README.md

 # Data-Structures
-Contains all the files regarding the Data Structures that I would be learning and creating.
-This repository contains all the data structure files that I make in my Youtube Videos.
-Feel free to engaage and borrow the code if you would like to.
+This Repository contains files for Data Structures using C. All the codes are detailed comments explaining each step throughout the code execution.
+Functioning codes for the following structures:-
+Linked List
+Doubly Linked List
+Stack
+Queue